Energy-Saving-Trust/Design-System/components/card.md

 ---
 title: Cards
-layout: content
+layout: documentation-page
 section: components
 ---

-#  Cards

-The Card components divide content into blocks that make it easier for users to scan.
-Each card is focused on single topic.
+The Card component divides content into blocks, making it easier for users to scan.
+Each card focuses on a single topic.

-**When to use**
+### When to use

-- When you have similar content (blog posts, products, news).
+- When you have similar content (e.g., blog posts, products, news).
-- To segment content and make it easy to scan.
+- To segment content and make it easier to scan.

-**When not to use**
+### When not to use

 - Do not use cards when users need to compare multiple options.
 - Cards are less scannable than a list.
-If the user likely knows what they are searching for, make it quicker for them by displaying chunks of content in a list format.
+If users are likely to know what they are searching for, use a list format to display content more efficiently.

-## Card:
+## Default card

 {% capture code_render %}
 <a href="#" class="card" style="width: 20.59rem">